© Unofficial Royalty 2023

 November 16, 1093 – Death of Saint Margaret of Scotland, Queen of Scots, wife of Malcolm III, King of Scots, at Edinburgh Castle, Scotland; first buried at Dunfermline Abbey, Scotland.
 During the Scottish Reformation in 1560, Dunfermline Abbey was sacked and fell into disrepair.
 Margaret’s remains, along with those of her husband, were transferred to a chapel in Royal Site of San Lorenzo de El Escorial near Madrid, Spain by King Philip II of Spain but the location of the remains is now unknown.

 Despite being called Saint Margaret of Scotland, Margaret was born an Anglo-Saxon princess around 1045 in Hungary.
 Her father was Edward the Exile (also called Edward Ætheling), the son of King Edmund Ironside (King Edmund II).
 Margaret and her family returned to England in 1057.
 Following the death of King Harold II at the Battle of Hastings in 1066, her brother Edgar Ætheling was elected King of England but never crowned.
 After she and her family fled north, Margaret married Malcolm III, King of Scots by the end of 1070.
 The couple had eight children including three Kings of Scots and Edith who married King Henry I of England and is the ancestor of the British and other European royal families.
 In her private life, Margaret exhibited great piety.
 She had certain times of the day for prayer and reading the Bible.
-She ate sparingly and slept little in order to have time for prayers.
+She ate sparingly and slept little to have time for prayers.
 In 1093, Margaret’s husband Malcolm and her eldest son Edward were killed at the Battle of Alnwick.
 Margaret was already ill when her husband and eldest son went off to battle.
 She died just three days after her husband and son’s death.
 Margaret was canonized as a saint in 1250 by Pope Innocent IV.

 Unofficial Royalty: Saint Margaret of Scotland, Queen of Scots